NeoPlaysYeeps/neo/README.md

-# MAke sure you download the Yeep Rig before starting, and watch my tutorial!
+# Make sure you download the Yeep Rig before starting, and watch my tutorial!